Building a Real-Time Flood Monitoring Dashboard for Midleton

 }

-}Why this matters: The API always returns a headline number (for the big card on the dashboard), but the UI can show asOf, stale, and station metadata so users understand data freshness.
-During maintenance windows, the dashboard degrades gracefully rather than showing errors.
+Why this matters: the API always returns a headline number for the main status card, but the UI can still show asOf, stale, and station metadata so users understand the data quality behind it.

 Database schema: